 An entity owned 50% by John Couri, a director of the Company, and of which Messrs.
 C. Pappas and S. Hanson (also directors of the Company) previously held ownership interests owns an interest in an aircraft that the Company uses for business purposes in the course of its operations.
 Mr. Couri paid for his ownership interest in the aircraft himself and bears his share of all operating, personnel and maintenance costs associated with the operation of this aircraft.
 This related party relationship ended during the fourth quarter of fiscal 2016.
-The Company paid \$36 during the thirteen weeks ended March 31, 2017 for use of such aircraft in the fourth quarter of fiscal 2016.
+The Company paid \$0 and \$36 during the thirteen weeks and twenty-six weeks ended June 30, 2017, respectively, for use of such aircraft in the fourth quarter of fiscal 2016.
+No payments were made during the twenty-six weeks ended June 24, 2016.